MitchellGulledge/Azure_Route_Server_Meraki_vMX/README.md

 }
 ```

-Noting in the above you will want to grab the `virtualRouterAsn` and `virtualRouterIps` for the Meraki BGP config.
+Noting in the above you will want to grab the 'virtualRouterAsn' and 'virtualRouterIps' for the Meraki BGP config.

 Once these values have been obtained, you will navigate to your virtual appliance in the Meraki Dashboard and navigate to the site to site vpn page, enable Auto VPN by selecting Hub and then scrolling down to the BGP settings.